Azure/bicep-types-az/generated/labservices/microsoft.labservices/2021-11-15-preview/types.md

 * **defaultAutoShutdownProfile**: [AutoShutdownProfile](#autoshutdownprofile): The default lab shutdown profile.
 This can be changed on a lab resource and only provides a default profile.
 * **defaultConnectionProfile**: [ConnectionProfile](#connectionprofile): The default lab connection profile.
 This can be changed on a lab resource and only provides a default profile.
 * **defaultNetworkProfile**: [LabPlanNetworkProfile](#labplannetworkprofile): The lab plan network profile.
 To enforce lab network policies they must be defined here and cannot be changed when there are existing labs associated with this lab plan.
-* **linkedLmsInstance**: string: Base Url of the lms instance this lab plan can link lab rosters against.
+* **linkedLmsInstance**: string {minLength: 3, maxLength: 2000}: Base Url of the lms instance this lab plan can link lab rosters against.
 * **provisioningState**: 'Creating' | 'Deleting' | 'Failed' | 'Locked' | 'Succeeded' | 'Updating' (ReadOnly): Current provisioning state of the lab plan.
-* **sharedGalleryId**: string: Resource ID of the Shared Image Gallery attached to this lab plan.
+* **sharedGalleryId**: string {minLength: 3, maxLength: 2000}: Resource ID of the Shared Image Gallery attached to this lab plan.
 When saving a lab template virtual machine image it will be persisted in this gallery.
 Shared images from the gallery can be made available to use when creating new labs.
 * **supportInfo**: [SupportInfo](#supportinfo): Support contact information and instructions for users of the lab plan.
 This information is displayed to lab owners and virtual machine users for all labs in the lab plan.

 ## LabProperties